Not one of these little ones should perish

 It’s so easy to stray.
 Countless wandering souls out there are lost, confused, and in search of the Shepherd.
 The reasons must be many: fleshly indulgence, lure of money, temptations to pride, anger, selfishness, confusion, and much else.

-What today’s Gospel is not about is the fact that people do stray; it’s about God’s wishing to win them back.
+What today’s Gospel is not about is that people do stray; it’s about God’s desire to win them back.
 God is looking for us to bring us home.
-God says “Not one of these little ones should perish”.
+God says, “Not one of these little ones should perish”.

 If the person strays from God, he becomes but an empty shell.
 That is the reality of our human condition.